-New Mexico Skies,
+New Mexico Skies

 Stars remind us of the amazing and wonderful universe that we live in.
-At New Mexico Skies you can feel the stars and the infinity of the night sky just by walking outside.
-At New Mexico Skies, the stars are not to be viewed by the eyes alone; they are best experienced through the passion of the body and the soul.
+You can feel the stars and the infinity of the night sky just by walking outside.

-New Mexico Skies is defined by its dark skies, its solitude, its fresh mountain air, the millions of stars in the heavens above, and a sense that the Milky Way is so close that you can almost reach out and touch it.
+New Mexico Skies Astronomy Enclave is defined by its dark skies, its solitude, its fresh mountain air, the millions of stars in the heavens above, and a sense that the Milky Way is so close that you can almost reach out and touch it.

-ANNOUNCING OUR
+OUR

 COMMUNITY CENTER.

-New Mexico Skies,
+New Mexico Skies

 an amateur astronomer’s

-come true.
+dream come true.

 2 acre, Home and Observatory sites located adjacent to the WORLD FAMOUS, New Mexico Skies Observatories.